 If a student has a print disability, then they qualify for accessible materials.
 This can include large print, Braille, digital formats, audio recordings, or similar.
-The IEP defines accessible materials, including page size, font size, paper color, and more.
+The IEP typically defines what accessible materials look like for each student, including details such as page size, font size, paper color, and more.

 - Ten Spooky Inaccessible Assignments and How To Fix Them

 - Common File Types For Vision Impairment and Print Disabilities

 - How I Document Accessibility Preferences With Low Vision

 For textbooks or other learning materials, schools may utilize outside services to create accessible materials.
 Here in Virginia, students receive textbooks and educational materials from AIM-VA free of charge.
 Students with print disabilities can also receive books from Bookshare for free.

 If a student uses accessible materials in the classroom, then they will definitely need accessible testing materials.
 While this might not be directly written into the IEP, students need an IEP for testing accommodations.

 - SAT Accommodations for Low Vision

 - State Standardized Tests/ SOL Accommodations For Low Vision

 Before the first IEP meeting, families are required to get proof of disability from a specialist.
 For me, I would visit my low vision specialist who would certify that I had low vision and required large print in the classroom.
 This has to be recertified on an annual basis.